appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L1*
-1. Written description shall contain appropriate controls to limit subdomain takeovers.
+1. Appropriate controls to limit subdomain takeovers shall be implemented.

 *L2*
-1. Written description shall contain appropriate controls to limit subdomain takeovers.
+1. Appropriate controls to limit subdomain takeovers shall be implemented.
-2. Screenshots support the controls described in the written description.
+2. Screenshots shall support the controls described in the written description.

 ---